sotoplatero/apologify/src/content/articles/write-apology-letter-teacher-failure-complete-tasks/index.md

 >
 > I am writing to apologize for my recent absence during our group project discussions.
 I know my lack of participation put extra pressure on my classmates, and I deeply regret it.
 >
 > Taking full responsibility for my absence, I recognize that it reflects poorly on my commitment to teamwork.
-I’m genuinely sorry for letting everyone down.
+I'm genuinely sorry for letting everyone down.
 >
 > Please let me know how I can help make up for my part in the project.
-I’m committed to being more present in my studies moving forward.
+I'm committed to being more present in my studies moving forward.
 >
 > Thank you for your understanding and support.
 >